-William Burl Greer (Bill) was named the 15th president of Milligan College on March 18, 2011, and assumed office on July 16, 2011, following the retirement of Don Jeanes.
+President William B. Greer was named the 15th president of Milligan College, now Milligan University, on March 18, 2011, and assumed office on July 16, 2011, following the retirement of Don Jeanes.

-Bill most recently served as vice president for institutional advancement at Milligan College.
+Greer previously served as vice president for institutional advancement at Milligan.
 He also teaches occasionally as the J. Henry Kegley Professor of Economics and Business.
-Previously, Greer served for 12 years as a member of the college’s faculty and was the chair of the business area for many years.
+Greer served for 12 years as a member of the faculty and was the chair of the business area for many years.